 Tylenol has created a scholarship for nursing students.
 The Future Care Scholarship helps promising future nurses achieve their educational goals.
 Students must provide proof of enrollment in either an undergraduate or graduate nursing program.
 The scholarship committee will consider applicants who plan to actively treat patients.
 The deadline is TBA, so keep an eye out for this scholarship when you do your research.

-You know Tylenol as the company that makes medication.
+You know Tylenol is the company that makes the medication.
 Throughout the years, the makers of Tylenol have also supported nurses and other healthcare professionals.
 With this scholarship opportunity, Tylenol is investing in the future of healthcare.

 30. US Air Force ROTC Nursing Scholarship